dmerthe/empyric/README.md

 # Obtain 10 measurements of current, voltage and power sourced by a Keithley 2400
 measurements = [[current.value, voltage.value, power.value] for i in range(10)]
 ```
-Assigning a value to the `value` property of a knob-type variable commands the corresponding instrument to set the associated knob accordingly, and the value is stored in the corresponding attribute of the instrument (`[instrument].[knob]`).
-Calling the `value` property of a meter-type variable commands the corresponding instrument to record a measurement of the associated meter, and then return the value as well as store it as an attribute of the instrument  (`[instrument].measured_[meter]`).
-Calling the `value` property of an expression-type variable retrieves the values of the variables that define it from the stored attributes of the corresponding knobs, meters and other expressions; it does not trigger any new measurements.
-Therefore, for repeated calls, be sure to trigger measurements or retrievals of the values of any defining variables prior to each evaluation of the expression.

 *Routines* allow one to define the trajectory that an experiment takes through parameter space over the duration of the experiment.
-Every routine has a start and end, assigned variables and assigned values.
-Routines update their associated variables based on a given state, containing the current time (in seconds) and values of all variables.
-The most basic routine is the `Hold` routine:
+Every routine has a set of knobs that it updates based on a given state, containing the current time (in seconds) and values of all relevant variables.
+The most basic routine is the `Set` routine:
 ```
 import time